91st Grand Parade • Saturday, August 17, 2019,

 2019 Theme: TBD

 The Parade application, categories, policies, map, and Rules of the Road are available on our Application Page.
-Starting in 2018, there is an additional $10 charge for entries with live or amplified sound on their entry (marching bands and pipe bands excluded).
+In 2018 an additional $10 charge is assessed for entries with live or amplified sound on their entry (marching bands and pipe bands excluded).
 There is a $25 late fee for all applications received after the deadline.